ArthurClemens/polythene/packages/polythene-list/README.md

 ### Sticky headers

 To create alternating sticky headers, the list header gets CSS property `position: sticky`.
-However this property [does not yet work in Chrome and not at all in Edge](http://caniuse.com/#feat=css-sticky), so its use is quite limited.
+However this property [does not work in Edge](http://caniuse.com/#feat=css-sticky), so its use is quite limited.

 If you do choose to use it, add some styles to the container that holds the lists: